 - How much milk is she producing?

-- What is the farmer’s goal for his cows to be producing (pounds of milk per day)?
+- What is the farmer’s goal for the cows to be producing (pounds of milk per day)?

 - What forages grown on the farm does the farmer have available?
 What is the quality of those forages?